ravdz/homm3-api/README.md

 # HoMM3 api

-A RESTful API for Heroes of Might & Magic 3 (in progress 🔨)
+A RESTful API for Heroes of Might & Magic 3 (work in progress 🔨)

 ## Tech Stack